jurevreca12/rvj1-caravel-soc/README.md

 # rvj1\_caravel\_soc

-This repository contains a very simple SoC using the riscv-jedro-1 Åprocessor design.
+This repository contains a very simple SoC using the riscv-jedro-1 processor design.